Mildred Harnack: Life

 On June 22, 1925, she was awarded a Bachelor of Arts in Humanities.
 Her senior thesis was "A Comparison of Chapman's and Pope's Translations of the Iliad with the Original".
 She stayed for further study and was awarded a Master of Arts degree in English on August 6, 1925.

-While Mildred was a graduate student at the University of Wisconsin - Madison, she met Arvid Harnack, a graduate student from Germany who was studying under a Rockefeller Fellowship.
-After a brief love affair, they were engaged on June 6, 1926, and wed on August 7, 1926 in a ceremony at her brother's farm near the village of Brooklyn, Wisconsin,.
+While Mildred was a graduate student at the University of Wisconsin, she met Arvid Harnack, a graduate student from Germany who was studying under a Rockefeller Fellowship.
+After a brief love affair, they were engaged on June 6, 1926, and wed on August 7, 1926 in a ceremony at her brother's farm near the village of Brooklyn, Wisconsin.
 On September 28, 1928, Arvid Harnack returned to Germany.
-Between 1928–29, Mildred Fish-Harnack taught English and American literature at Goucher College in Baltimore, Maryland.
+Between 1928 and 1929, Mildred Fish-Harnack taught English and American literature at Goucher College in Baltimore, Maryland.

-A fellow student of Mildred Harnack's at the University of Wisconsin - Madison was Clara Leiser.
+A fellow student of Mildred Harnack's at the University of Wisconsin was Clara Leiser.
 A professor who exerted an influence over her was William Ellery Leonard, who advised her when she was writing her senior thesis.
 Leonard was a non-conformist who believed in the Emersonian principle that "nothing at last is sacred but the integrity of [one's] own mind".
 He subjected Fish-Harnack to a grueling scrutiny that shaped her intellectual outlook.
 For Fish-Harnack, Ralph Waldo Emerson and Walt Whitman were the two greatest advocates of American literature.
 While at Madison, the couple met Margaretha "Greta" Lorke, a German student of sociology who had been invited to study in the U.S. A lifelong friendship developed between Mildred and Greta.
 Lorke later married Adam Kuckhoff.